 - Keep centered.
 Sit up.
-Do not lean over gunnels, especially when switching sides.
-Keep hips loose and moving with the boat’s movement
+Do not lean over gunnels, especially when switching sides to paddle.
+Keep hips loose and moving with the boat’s movement.

-- Be sure not to huli close to the dock.
+- It is important NOT to huli close to the dock.
 Keep your weight left as you load.

 - While both paddling and docking, seats closest to the iako should watch the ama and lean or push down on the iako if the ama lifts

-- The steers may ask all paddlers to lean left to shift weight onto the ama through rough water.
+- The steers may ask all paddlers to lean left or paddle left to shift weight onto the ama through rough water or when docking.

 - Hold your paddle.

-- Do not push away from boat as it goes over.
-The ama will be passing over your heads and you need to stay close to boat to ensure you do not get hit.
+- Do not push away from the boat as it goes over.
+The ama will be passing over your head and you need to stay close to the boat to ensure you do not get hit.

 - The remaining paddlers must fill the positions with two paddlers on the hull and two paddlers below ama for the recovery.

-- If the waves are big, the entire team turns the boat into the waves before the huli recovery.
+- In the Bedford Channel if the waves are big, the entire team turns the boat into the waves before the huli recovery.

 - Be sure everyone stays with the boat.
 Do not leave the boat to get gear.

-- Everyone must get in position and wait for others to get in position.
-Steersperson ensures everyone is ready and counts down to ensure team works together.
+- Everyone must get in position and wait for others to get into position.
+The steersperson ensures everyone is ready and counts down to ensure that the team works together.

 Seats 2 and 5

-- At the same time, seats 2 and 5 push up on the ama.
+- Seats 2 and 5 push up on the ama.
 Each paddler situates at the outside corner where the iako’s meet the ama.
-At the Steersperson’s command, get low in the water and use your legs and kick hard to lift the ama.
-Be aligned with the iako so you can continue to push up on the iako to ensure the boat goes over.
+At the Steersperson’s command, get low in the water and kick hard with your legs to lift the ama while walking your hands down the Iako (toward the gunnel).
+Continue to push up to ensure the boat goes over.
 Always watch the ama to be sure that it does not come back down and hit you.

 Seats 3 and 4

-- Seats 3 and 4 –Climb onto hull using the iako and straddle hull.
+- Seats 3 and 4 climb onto the hull using the Iako.

-- On the steersperson’s instructions, when everyone is ready, seats 3 and 4 use their body weight to pull the iakos up (drop your seat, bottom as if you’re doing a squat), watching not to get hit by the iakos and ama as they pass over.
+- When everyone is ready, and on the steersperson’s instructions, seats 3 and 4 use their body weight to pull the iakos up (drop your seat, bottom as if you’re doing a squat), watching not to get hit by the iakos and ama as they pass over.

 - Seats 1, 3, 4 and 6 get into the boat when instructed by Seat 6 from the ama side.

-- First paddlers (seats 2 and 5) in boat starts bailing quickly with largest bailer.
+- First paddlers in (ideally seats 2 and 5) start bailing quickly with the largest bailers.